 Remember when 45 megapixels was a big deal?
 The Sony A7R IV packs in 61, offering more resolution than an 8K TV.
 That’s enough to make very detailed 30-inch prints, or crop a photo significantly and still get a sharp result.
 But while many high-resolution cameras will slow you down, the A7R IV can fire away at a 10 frames per second.
 That won’t win a race with the sports-oriented A9, but it’s plenty of speed for most users.

 If somehow 61 megapixels isn’t enough, a pixel shift mode can be used to create a 240-megapixel image, although you’ll to stitch it together later using Sony’s proprietary software.
 Equally impressive are the 15 stops of dynamic range that will help keep more details intact in high contrast scenes.

 The Sony A7R IV also packs in the same old features that have kept the A7 series on best camera lists for years.
 5-axis stabilization is built into the body, the autofocus system is the best in the business thanks Real-Time Tracking and Real-Time Eye AF, and it can shoot decent, albeit not class-leading, 4K video.

 Those features are wrapped up in a body that’s familiar to anyone who’s handled a Sony mirrorless camera before, but Sony has made some small enhancements.
 The grip is a bit deeper on the A7R IV and the weather sealing has been improved.
 The body houses a 670-shot battery.

 You’ll need perfect focus and technique to actually take advantage of all those megapixels, but the A7R IV makes this as easy as possible.
-No, it’s not cheap, but for the most demanding photographers, the Sony A7R IV is worth it.
+No, it’s not cheap, but for the most demanding photographers, theis worth it.

 Read our Sony A7R IV Hands On